httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 associated Expect-CT directives are collectively known as "Expect-CT metadata".

-To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header, as specified in
+To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header field, as specified in
 {{storage-model}}.

-For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does recognize. {{response-header-field-syntax}} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.
+For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header field directives, while still processing those directives it does recognize. {{response-header-field-syntax}} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.